 Study guides may also be available at other online stores or local bookstores.

 This exam is not available in Athens.
-The admission program HESI is timed at 2 hours and 30 minutes.
+The pre-admission HESI A-2 is timed at 2 hours and 30 minutes.
 No calculator is allowed during testing.
 A waiting period is required before a second attempt is allowed.
-Students may find helpful study aids at http://www.varsitytutors.com/practice-tests
+Additional study resources may be found at http://www.varsitytutors.com/practice-tests

 If you are enrolled in a distance education course at another college it may be possible to have your exam/s proctored at CSCC for a fee.
 The fee is waived for all Tennessee public institutions.
 First priority is given to Cleveland State students and faculty.
 For additional information and to request arrangements for testing, please make your request via email to email@example.com.

 Graduation Exit Exam